 There is no current public trading market for shares of our common stock, and we do not expect that such a market will ever develop.
-Therefore, redemption of shares by us will likely be the only way for you to dispose of your shares.
-We will redeem shares at a price equal to the NAV per share of the class of shares being redeemed on the date of redemption, and not based on the price at which you initially purchased your shares.
-Subject to limited exceptions, purchased shares (excluding shares acquired via our distribution reinvestment plan) redeemed within 365 days of the date of such stockholder's initial purchase of any shares of our common stock will be subject to a short-term trading discount equal to 2% of the gross proceeds otherwise payable with respect to such purchased shares which are being redeemed.
+Therefore, redemption of shares by us will likely be the only way for you to dispose of your shares and such redemptions are limited by the share redemption plan.
+The Redemption Price is not based on the price at which you initially purchased your shares.
+Subject to limited exceptions, purchased shares (excluding shares acquired via our distribution reinvestment plan) redeemed within 365 days of their purchase date will be subject to a short-term trading discount equal to 2% of the gross proceeds otherwise payable with respect to such purchased shares which are being redeemed.
 As a result, you may receive less than the price you paid for your shares when you sell them to us pursuant to our share redemption plan.
 See "Share Purchases and Redemptions-Redeeming Shares-Short-Term Trading Discounts."

 In addition, we may redeem your shares if you fail to maintain a minimum balance of \$500 in shares, even if your failure to meet the minimum balance is caused solely by a decline in our NAV.
-Shares redeemed for this reason are subject to the short-term trading discount of 2% if redeemed within 365 days of the date of such stockholder's initial purchase of any shares of our common stock.
+Shares redeemed for this reason are subject to the short-term trading discount of 2% if redeemed within 365 days of their purchase date.
 See "Share Purchases and Redemptions-Redeeming Shares-Minimum Account Redemptions."